bxparks/AceButton/docs/resistor_ladder/README.md

 resistors, we get voltage levels of: 0.0, 0.32, 0.50, 0.82.
 These are close
 enough to the desired voltage levels that we are probably ok.

+There several things about this circuit that I like:

+* The circuit is easy to undersatnd, the voltage levels are easy to calculate.
+* Subsitution of one resistor with another value does *not* affect the voltage levels of the other buttons.
+* If no buttons are pressed, there is no current flowing through the circuit, so this circuit is friendly to battery powered applications.
+* The number of resistors required is `N+1`, where `N` is the number of buttons.
+  This is the same number as Circuit 2, and smaller than Circuit 1.

+For these reasons, Circuit 3 is the one that I would recommend.

 ## LadderButtonConfig

+### Public Methods

 The public API for `LadderButtonConfig` looks something like this: